Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 ???:
 - Added a commandline interface
 - Added XML sandbox for syntax tinkering
+- Added scrollbars to progress popups to show long error messages

 1.1:
 - Added a button to open the mods/ folder